 There are instances where arson can be elevated to an aggravated charge.
 If, for example, the intention of setting the fire was to murder someone, or if during the process of battling the flames, a firefighter suffered injuries, the person who set the fire can be charged with aggravated arson.

 Due to the severity of the criminal offense of arson, representation by a qualified attorney, such as attorney Diana Whipkey Young who specializes in criminal law, is highly recommended.
-If you or a family members face any charges that involve arson or related charges, contact the Young Law Firm today where you will find an experienced Marietta criminal defense lawyers.
+If you or family members face any charges that involve arson or related charges, contact the Young Law Firm today where you will find an experienced Marietta criminal defense lawyers.